AnnaVinkhuyzen/fun/README.md

 fun
 ===

-Useful functions used in geneticanalysis
+Useful functions used in genetic analysis